Medicare Part D Prescription Drug Deductible Resets January 1st

 Keep in mind that no two plans are alike.
 Some plans have no deductible, while others have different combinations (i.e. deductible applies to brand name drugs, but not generic drugs).

-You can see more detail on this, as well as the other coverage phases in our post titled, Medicare Part D Prescription Drug Coverage Phases.
+You can see more detail on this, as well as how the new $2,000 cap works, in our post titled, Medicare Part D Prescription Drug Coverage Phases.

 Reference Links